syncfusion-content/blazor-docs/blazor/dropdown-list/customization.md

 ---
 layout: post
 title: Customization in Blazor DropDown List | Syncfusion
-description: Checkout and learn here all about Customization in Syncfusion Blazor DropDown List and much more.
+description: Checkout and learn here all about Customization in Syncfusion Blazor DropDown List component and much more.
 platform: Blazor
 control: DropDown List
 documentation: ug